topdown/VVV-Dashboard/README.md

 * Migrations for databases.
 You can now migrate to a new domain.

 ---

-### UPDATE Instructions
-From your dashboard directory ```git pull```
+### Note: Recent Changes
 You no longer need to copy the style.css anywhere.

-Delete the old VVV/www/default/dashboard-custom.php and copy the new version to VVV/www/default/dashboard-custom.php

-Now move your dashboard directory so it is inside VVV/www/default/

-As of 11/19/2015 there is a cache system, If don't see cache files on first dashboard load make sure dashboard/cache/ is writable.
-(It should be)
+There is now a cache system.
+If you don't see cache files on the first dashboard load, make sure dashboard/cache/ is writable (it should be).

----

-With Vagrant Up you should be able browse to your vagrant root www usually [vvv](http://vvv) or [vvv.dev](http://vvv.dev) and see the new dashboard.

-** NEW: There are bound keys for the search feature, the enter key and down arrow key search down the list and the up arrow searches up.**
+There are bound keys for the search feature: the enter key and down arrow key search down the list, and the up arrow searches up.

 ---